Michaelx626/Study-Regex/Develop/gist-template.md

 Grouping and capturing are related topics when matching expressions.
 They can be stored and extracted for usage.
 This is done by using parentheses, ().
 For example, '/(ABC)/g', being used to match the following string '123ABC!@#ABC' will match both the ABC in the string.
 This will display the matches into an array for the user to access.
 [ABC, ABC].

 ### Bracket Expressions
+A bracket expression, [], is simply a bracket that will contain the characters that the user would like to match within the bracket.
+In this study guide, we talked about '/[0-9a-zA-Z]' which means the bracket expression contains all numerical values, all alphabetical values case insensitive.
+In the same example we have been using, if the string is '123ABC!@#ABC' then the bracket will match all values that are numerical and alphabetical resulting in 123ABCABC.

 ### Greedy and Lazy Match
+A greedy and lazy, non-greedy, match are the opposite of one another.
+A greedy match would match the longest possible string while the lazy, also known as non-greedy, will match the shortest possible string.
+For example, a greedy match 'a.*b' on a string 'aasabbqweohagbadsbbb' would make the entire string from a to b from the first letter a to the last better b making it a greedy match.
+On the other hand, a lazy match 'a.*?b', using the same string 'aasabbqweohagbadsbbb' would make the match up until it reaches the first letter b resulting in aasab.

 ### Boundaries